cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 an attack with 25759 calls that reduces security by 7 bits and one with 117223 calls that reduces security by 8.4 bits.

-Note on user authentication vs. authenticated key exchange.
-OPAQUE provides PAKE (password-based authenticated key exchange) functionality in the client-server setting.
-While in the case of user identification, focus is often on the authentication part, we stress that the key exchange element is not less crucial.
-Indeed, in most cases user authentication is performed to enforce some policy, and the key exchange part is essential for binding this enforcement to the authentication step.
-Skipping the key exchange part is analogous to carefully checking a visitor's credential at the door and then leaving the door open for others to enter freely.

-This draft complies with the requirements for PAKE protocols set forth in
-{{RFC8125}}.

 ## Input validation {#validation}

 Both client and server MUST validate the other party's public key(s) used